 Candidates are expected to hold (or be about to obtain) a minimum upper second class honours degree (or equivalent) in a related area/subject.
-Candidates with experience in microbial evolution or with an interest in the evolution of antimicrobial resistance are strongly encouraged to apply.
+Candidates with previous laboratory experience, particularly in cell culture and molecular biology, are particularly encouraged to apply.

 For information on how to apply for this project, please visit the Faculty of Biology, Medicine and Health Doctoral Academy website (https://www.bmh.manchester.ac.uk/study/research/apply/).
 Informal enquiries may be made directly to the primary supervisor.
-On the online application form select PhD Microbiology.
+On the online application form select PhD Genetics

 For international students we also offer a unique 4 year PhD programme that gives you the opportunity to undertake an accredited Teaching Certificate whilst carrying out an independent research project across a range of biological, medical and health sciences.
 For more information please visit http://www.internationalphd.manchester.ac.uk